maxmekiska/cookiecutter-python-rust-maturin/README.md

         - build package wheel via: `maturin build --interpreter python`
         - `pip install .`

+You can still run the library in microservice mode via the command: `micro-launch`

 ## Build as a Microservice

 - `docker build -t my-microservice .`